RaymiiOrg/NoPriv/README.md

 # NoPriv.py - HTML5 IMAP email backup

 NoPriv.py is a python script to backup any IMAP capable email account to a bowsable HTML archive and a Maildir folder.
-Not one huge file (mbox), only needing a web browser to view and no propritary code, so you can make sure I won't steal your password.
+Not one huge file (mbox), only needing a web browser to view and no proprietary code, so you can make sure I won't steal your password.

 ## Demo